-The Base Case Scenario (Scenario 1) for evaluating the proposed groundwater takes for Bryan Estate applied the AAGWM with all currently consented groundwater takes and pending applications included.
-The Proposed Extraction Scenario (Scenario 2) was then developed by adding the proposed Bryan Estate groundwater takes to the Base Case Scenario.
-The results of the two scenarios were compared to assess the cumulative effect of the proposed groundwater takes with regard to the AEE criteria.
-Simulation results were evaluated for the drainages within and around the Bryan Estate properties in order to assess potential effects from proposed pumping in the area most likely to be impacted.
-This area is referred to in this report as the Bryan Estate Analysis Area and is shown in Figure 5.
+The Base Case Scenario (Scenario 1) for evaluating the proposed groundwater take at the Evans bore applied the AAGWM under naturalised conditions where no groundwater was extracted.
+The Proposed Extraction Scenario (Scenario 2) was then developed by including all current groundwater takes and those that have been proposed and have applications currently pending, including the take for Mervyn Evan proposed in this application.
+The results of the two scenarios were compared to assess cumulative effect of the proposed groundwater extraction with regard to the AEE criteria.
+Simulation results were evaluated for the drainages within and around the Evans property in order to assess potential effects from proposed pumping in the area most likely to be impacted by the groundwater extraction proposed in this resource consent application.
+This area is referred to in this report as the M Evans Analysis Area and is shown in Figure 5.

 This assessment also included a sensitivity analysis (Scenario 3) using the methods described in WWA (2017).
 In the sensitivity analysis connectivity between the surface conditions and the deep aquifer was significantly reduced while boundary and source/sink conditions remained the same as in the baseline model.
-The model was not calibrated to the conditions applied in Scenario 3, therefore Scenario 3 results are only referenced to illustrate relative (rather than absolute) changes in simulated groundwater levels.
+The model was not calibrated to the conditions applied in Scenarios 3; therefore Scenario 3 results are only referenced to illustrate relative (rather than absolute) changes in simulated groundwater levels.